Uberi/University-Notes/PHIL271/PHIL271.md

 An argument is a set of claims, one of which, the conclusion is defended  by the others, the premises.If you have a valid argument, then to refute the argument, you must first refute the premises.

-An arguzment is cogent if the premises support the conclusion, and it's reasonable to believe the premises.
+An argument is cogent if the premises support the conclusion, and it's reasonable to believe the premises.
 By support, we mean that the premises imply that the conclusion is likely (not necessarily that the premises imply that the conclusion is in fact true).
 When we evaluate philisophical views, we need to evaluate whether the arguments for it are cogent.

 Sometimes, a premise isn't reasonably believable by itself.
 In these cases, we can still make the argument cogent by supprting the premise with a subargument.